 How much is car insurance for a 25-year-old male in New Mexico?

-The Insurance Institute for Highway Safety reports that 25- to 30-year-old males were involved in 1,848 fatal accidents in 2020 – a rate of about 15.6 per 100,000 male drivers.
-That’s still high compared to the accident rates for males in their 30s and 40s, but it is trending down from the fatality rates for those in their early 20s.
+The Insurance Institute for Highway Safety reports that in 2020, 25- to 30-year-old males were involved in 1,848 fatal accidents – a rate of around 15.6 per 100,000 male drivers.
+While this rate remains high compared to males in their 30s and 40s, it is lower than the fatality rates for males in their early 20s.

 How much is car insurance for a 25-year-old female in New Mexico?

-With a good driving record and credit score, female drivers will notice their insurance rates have dropped substantially at age 25.
+Female drivers with a good driving record and credit score will see a significant decrease in their insurance rates when they turn 25.

-The average national cost of a full coverage insurance policy for a 25-year-old female with a $500 comprehensive/collision deductible is $2,224.
-In New Mexico, the average annual cost for a full coverage policy is $2,260, $36 more than the national rate for 25-year-old females.
+The national average cost of a full coverage insurance policy with $500 comprehensive and collision deductibles for a 25-year-old female is $2,224.
+In New Mexico, the annual cost is $2,260, $36 more than the national average for 25-year-old females.

 What’s the best car insurance for 25-year-old drivers in New Mexico?